 Tens of thousands of Marylanders are affected by brain injury each year.
 Data from MDH’s Center for Injury Epidemiology shows that every year in Maryland there are tens of thousands of emergency room visits, thousands of hospitalizations and hundreds of deaths due to traumatic brain injury from motor vehicle crashes, sports injuries, falls and assaults.

 Those who survive TBI can face effects that last a few days or the rest of their lives.
 Effects of TBI can include impaired thinking or memory, movement, sensation (e.g., vision or hearing), or emotional functioning (e.g., personality changes or depression).
-These issues not only affect people living with TBI; but can also have lasting effects on families and communities.
+These issues not only affect people living with TBI, but can also have lasting effects on families and communities.

 Living with TBI can require a range of resources, strategies, and supports which can be overwhelming and expensive.
 Support needs may extend long after someone leaves the hospital.
 For families with little or no insurance, the emotional and financial issues can be devastating.

-Press Release https://health.maryland.gov/newsroom/Pages/Maryland-Health-Department-announces-funding-source-for-Brain-Injury-Trust-Fund-during-Brain-Injury-Awareness-Day-activitie.aspx
+Read the press release: Maryland Health Department announces funding source for Brain Injury Trust Fund during Brain Injury Awareness Day activities

 Questions should be directed to Stefani O’Dea